German Shepherd Training Beginner’s Guide

 2. Lack of or Resistance to Crate Training

-I can’t tell you how many people “try” crate training for the first 2 nights and then simply “give up”.
+I can’t tell you how many people “try” crate training their puppy for the first 2 nights and then simply “give up”.

-Or that amount of people who simply refuse to crate train!
+Or the amount of people who simply refuse to crate train!

 It astounds me!